Sparkmate-LetsBuild/BOILERPLATE-DualCoreESP32/README.md

 # DualCore Task Management on the ESP32

 _⚡ a Sparkmate Let's Build boiler-plate ⚡_

-# Why use Dual Core / Task Management
+## Why use Dual Core / Task Management

 If you've worked with Arduinos/ESP32 before you'll be familiar with the conventional code flow:

 <image src="./readme_assets/Setup_Loop_flow.jpg" width="500" /><br>

-This is great for when you have a predictable, repeatable procedure that runs forever after an initial setup stage, e.g. you set up your sensors, then periodically poll your sensors and stream the results to the cloud over 4G.
+This is great for when you have a predictable, repeatable procedure that runs forever after an initial setup stage, e.g. you set up your sensors, then periodically poll your sensors and push the results to the cloud over 4G.

 But some projects require multiple "tasks" to run in parallel after an initial setup.
 In a task-based system, each task is assigned to do a specific job, and they can all run at the same time, independently of each other.
 This means that different tasks can start, run, and finish without waiting for other tasks to be completed first.